DivyeshPuri/Crypto-Tracker/README.md

 # Crpto-Tracker
-An app to track the crypto currencies you want.
+An app to track the crypto currencies.